-Grab a cosy blanket, a strong tea and your favourite snack because you’re about to get an excuse for a long sit-down.
-Here’s why reading to your child could be the best thing you do this week.
+Grab a coffee and get cosy because you’re about to get an excuse for a long sit-down.
+Here’s why reading to your child can be a great thing.

 It expands their world, and maybe yours